boosh/django_recurring/docs/usage.rst

 .. attention::

-    All occurrence fields are converted to UTC from the `CalendarEntry` timezone.
-They respect daylight saving time.
+    All occurrence fields are converted to UTC from the `CalendarEntry` timezone and respect daylight saving time.

     E.g. an event occurring at 12:00 noon in Europe/London in July (British Summer Time, UTC+1) will be calculated as 11:00 in UTC.
 However, the same time in December when there is no daylight saving time (UTC+0), will be calculated as 12:00 in UTC.